The Geometric Unitary Kudla Conjecture: Convergence of formal Fourier--Jacobi series

-We fix a constant~$\rho_{g,k,F}$ as in \fref{Lemma}{la:hermitian_modular_forms_diagonal_sturm_bound} once and for all and continue to use the notation~$B(N)$.
+We fix~$\nu_{E,g,k}(N)$ as in \fref{Lemma}{la:hermitian_modular_forms_diagonal_hecke_bound} once and for all and continue to use the notation~$B(N)$.
 Note that~$B(N)$ is a finite set.
 Thus we can define the norm

 We also need the Hecke bound for Hermitian modular forms.
-As we are unaware of a complete proof in the literature we here adapt Siegel's argument~\cite{siegel-1939}.